-This program is available to parents of dependent students.
+This program is available to parents of dependent students who are enrolled at least half-time.
 Parent borrowers may borrow from the federal government up to the cost of attendance at GGC minus other aid.
 The interest rate is fixed based on the current PLUS loan rates.
 Parents are allowed to select their loan amount.
 However, a credit check is required.
 The student will be allowed to borrow under the William D. Ford Federal Direct Unsubsidized Stafford Loan Program if the parents cannot borrow under the PLUS Loan Program.